jcrodriguez1989/chatgpt/README.md

 *** ChatGPT input:

 What do you think about R language?
-As an AI language model, I do not have personal opinions, but I can provide you some information about R language.
+As an AI language model, I do not have the ability to think or have personal opinions.
+However, I can provide some objective information about R language.

-R is a popular programming language for statistical computing and graphics.
-It is commonly used for data analysis, visualization, and modeling.
-R has a wide variety of libraries and packages that allow users to apply statistical techniques to their data in a flexible and customizable way.
-One of the strengths of R is its ability to handle large datasets and perform complex statistical computations quickly and efficiently.
-Another advantage is that R is an open-source language and it is constantly evolving with frequent updates and new packages being released.
+R is a popular programming language used for statistical computing, data analysis, and graphics.
+Its popularity can be attributed to its easy-to-learn syntax, extensive libraries of statistical and graphical functions, and active community of users who contribute to its development and use.

+R is widely used in academia and industry for data analysis, machine learning, and statistical modeling, and is often preferred by data scientists due to its versatility and flexibility.
+Additionally, R integrates well with other popular data science tools like Python and SQL, making it a valuable addition to the data scientists toolbox.
 ```

 #### `comment_code`